ryan-parag/ryanparag.com/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Posts are markdown files in the `posts` directory.
+Posts are markdown files in the `notes` directory.

+Themes are located in `components/Theme/index.js` and imported in `components/Layout` and `components/Header`